Thermo-Elasticity Problems with Evolving Microstructures: Homogenization

 \begin{theorem}[Homogenization limit] The limit functions $(u,\theta)\in L^2(S^*;H_0^1(\Omega)\times H^1(\Omega))$ with $\partial_t\theta\in L^2(S^*\times\Omega)$ are the unique weak solutions of the following problem:

-The microstructure evolves with the normal velocity $v=\theta$. \end{theorem} \begin{proof} With the results from \cref{lem:convergence_limits,lem:limit_transformation}, we can pass to the limit $\e\to0$.
+The microstructure evolves with the normal velocity $v=\theta$. \end{theorem} \begin{proof} With the results from \cref{lem:convergence_limits,lem:limit_transformation}, we can pass to the limit $\e\to0$ to get \eqref{eq:homlimit_raw}.
 The specific form of the limit system follows via the typical decoupling arguments using the cell solutions and the coefficient functions.
-For details regarding this process in a similar system, we point to \cite[Section 4]{Wiedemann} and to \cite{Eden_Muntean_thermo}. \end{proof}
+For more details regarding this process in a similar system, we point to \cite[Section 4]{Wiedemann} and to \cite{Eden_Muntean_thermo}. \end{proof}

 Please note that this problem is still highly nonlinear, as all coefficients depend on the microstructure evolution and therefore the history of the temperature.
 There is an alternative way to formulate this problem via the height functions $h(t,x)=\int_0^tv(\tau,x)\di{\tau}$.
 For any given height function $h\in L^2(S^*\times\Omega)$ all relevant microstructure quantities can be calculated.
-We introduce the notation $Y^*(h)$ to denote the domain corresponding to that height via \cref{lem:hanzawa_stationary} and similarly $\phi(h)$ and so on.
-The limit problem can then be written as
+We introduce the notation $Y_0(h)$ to denote the domain corresponding to that height via \cref{lem:hanzawa_stationary} and similarly $\phi(h)$ and so on.
+The limit problem can then be written in the following way:

 \begin{corollary} An alternative characterization of the limit problem is given as: Find $(u,\theta,h)\in L^2(S^*;H_0^1(\Omega)\times H^1(\Omega)\times L^\infty(\Omega))$ with $\partial_t\theta\in L^2(S^*\times\Omega)$ such that